kyma-project/cli/docs/gen-docs/kyma_test_run.md

 ### Options inherited from parent commands

 ```
-      --kubeconfig string   By default, Kyma CLI uses the KUBECONFIG environment variable or /$HOME/.kube/config if the variable is not set.
+      --kubeconfig string   Specifies the path to the kubeconfig file.
+By default, Kyma CLI uses the KUBECONFIG environment variable or /$HOME/.kube/config if the variable is not set.
       --non-interactive     Enables the non-interactive shell mode.
   -v, --verbose             Displays details of actions triggered by the command.
 ```